stefco/geco_stat/index.rst

-.. geco_statistics documentation master file, created by sphinx-quickstart on Tue Feb 23 12:59:24 2016.
+..
+GECo Statistics documentation master file, created by sphinx-quickstart on Tue Feb 23 13:21:01 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to geco_statistics's documentation!
+Welcome to GECo Statistics's documentation!
 ===========================================

 Contents: